raj-pulapakura/raj-pulapakura/README.md

 - 👋 Hi, I’m @chai-commits.
 My real name is Raj Pulapakura.
-I am a coder from Australia
+I'm a coder from Australia.
+- 💪 I enjoy working with React, Flutter and problem-solving in general.
-- 👀 I’m interested in programming, music and table tennis
+- 👀 I’m interested in programming, music and table tennis.
 - 📫 How to reach me through email: raj.pulapakura@gmail.com